LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/InsuranceQuote.md

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/templates/InsuranceQuote1.png">

 The bot captures relevant user information in several variables.
-These values are used in the `generateLoanTemplate` and `getEmailBody` Global Functions to dynamically generate your email body.
+These values are used in the `setAutoTemplate`, `setHomeTemplate`, `setLifeTemplate`, and `getEmailBody` global functions to dynamically generate the email body.

 ##### Agent escalation
 If the user requests an agent or if they reach the max invalid attempts to validate entered information, they will be escalated to a human agent.